 New York Commercial Lease Agreement

-A New York commercial lease agreement is a legal contract that governs the rental of commercial space from a landlord to a business entity.
-This agreement outlines the rights and responsibilities of both the landlord and the tenant.
+A New York commercial lease agreement serves as a legal contract that governs the rental of commercial space from a landlord to a business entity.
+Furthermore, this agreement outlines the rights and responsibilities of both the landlord and the tenant throughout the lease term.

 New York Commercial Lease Agreement